fermitron2048/pfd/sensors/README.md

 * CS 15 (Goes to one BMP388)
 * CS 4 (Goes to the other BMP388)

+Notes:
-In most cases, 3.3v is orange, and gnd is white/orange.
+* In most cases, 3.3v is orange, and gnd is white/orange.
 The exception is when I wired up pins 4 and 5; I ran out of the right colored wire.
-I used [Scotch extreme 1" mounting tape][17] to fasten the circuit boards to the enclosure.
-The holes for the cables are slightly larger than the cables, and they aren't sealed, so that the air pressure inside the enclosure matches the outside air pressure.
+* I used [Scotch extreme 1" mounting tape][17] to fasten the circuit boards to the enclosure.
+* The holes for the cables are slightly larger than the cables, and they aren't sealed, so that the air pressure inside the enclosure matches the outside air pressure.

 Here are the steps to assemble:
 * Solder the V7805-1000 to 3 separate rows on the perma-proto